ucb-rit/savio-training-slurm-2020/slurm.md

 mpirun ./a.out
 ```

+# Slurm-related environment variables

 When you write your code, you may need to specify information about the number of cores to use.
-SLURM will provide a variety of variables that you can use in your code so that it adapts to the resources you have requested rather than being hard-coded.
+Slurm will provide a variety of variables that you can use in your code so that it adapts to the resources you have requested rather than being hard-coded.

-Here are some of the variables that may be useful: SLURM_NTASKS, SLURM_CPUS_PER_TASK, SLURM_NODELIST, SLURM_NNODES.
+Here are some of the variables that may be useful:

+ - SLURM_NTASKS
+ - SLURM_CPUS_PER_TASK
+ - SLURM_CPUS_ON_NODE
+ - SLURM_NODELIST
+ - SLURM_NNODES

+# Various kinds of parallel jobs

 Some common paradigms are: